dragon-dune/dragon-dune/README.md

 3. The winner receives the card and pays the Dwarves.

     -   If the Dwarves win the artifact, their payment is payed to the bank.
+    -   If the Goblins win the artifact, they receive a second artifact that is not revealed to the Elves.
     -   The winner may play a Special Card to avoid paying.
     -   The ally of the Dwarves my elect (on one card per turn) not to pay.